Stronger Ankles Make for Happier Hips—And These 3 Exercises Can Help

 • Anthony Pavlich, PT, DPT, Anthony Pavlich, PT, DPT, is a physical therapist with Airrosti, a national health care group that provides high-quality, outcome-based musculoskeletal care, both in person and virtually through Airrosti Remote Recovery.

-• Karena Wu, PT, DPT, physical therapist and the owner of ActiveCare Physical Therapy
+• Karena Wu, PT, DPT, physical therapist and owner and clinical director of ActiveCare Physical Therapy

 This type of domino effect can happen in all types of movement patterns, but Dr. Wu says she most often sees weak ankles causing problems for folks who run or who play tennis, soccer, beach volleyball, or other sports that involve start and stop motions on uneven terrain.
 And that kind of makes sense, right?
 When you're coming to an abrupt stop, landing at an odd angle could wind up straining your entire lower body.